Nizalia13/ConformalClassififcationLibrary/README.md

 ## Visualisation

-Both plotting methods display nonconformity coordinates.
+There are three plotting options:

-- model.plot(...) fits a separate two-dimensional envelope using the selected predictors.
+- `model.plot(...)`: fits a separate two-dimensional envelope using the two selected predictors.
+Test-point categories describe decisions from this separate 2D envelope.

-- model.plot_slice(...) displays a slice of the existing fitted envelope, fixing the other coordinates at training median nonconformity values.
+- `model.plot_slice(...)`: displays a cross-section of the existing fitted envelope without refitting.
+Hidden coordinates default to zero.
+  Use `slice_values` to specify their fixed nonconformity values.
+  The plot displays these values above the axes.

+- `plot_inclusion_heatmap(...)`: shows how frequently each candidate class appears in prediction sets, grouped by the true class.
+  Diagonal entries give per-class coverage.
+Rows need not sum to one because prediction sets can contain multiple labels.

+Envelope plots use nonconformity coordinates.
+With `score_direction="higher_is_better"`, these equal `1 - score`.

-For slice plots, test-point categories use the full-dimensional decision.
-A point's displayed position relative to the slice may therefore differ from its acceptance category.
+In slice plots, test-point categories use each sample's actual full-dimensional scores.
+Their acceptance may therefore differ from what their displayed position relative to the slice suggests.

-Use test_data to display test samples and show_training to control whether training samples are also shown.
+Use `test_data` to show test samples, `show_training` to display training samples, and `show_missing` to display dotted lines for samples missing one plotted coordinate.

+Pass `ax` to arrange plots in separate figures or a shared figure.

 ## Tests